Selected WORK

 See the photos on California Healthline and/or The Los Angeles Times

-AMONG THE SINNERS (PHOTO + WRITING)
+AMONG THE SINNERS (PHOTOS + WRITING)

 A series of vignettes and photographs about growing up Catholic and particularly, that special brand of pagan-Christianity that permeates Southern Italy and the Southern Italian diaspora.